-sapiens presences in the west Mediterranean Sea Basin, currently available radiocarbon dating supports the hypothesis that the first voyaging at sea by Homo sapiens dates back to the Neolithic (Mannino et al., 2014; Papoulia, 2017).
+Well-dated evidence of past human presences and/or finds of large mammals with scarce or no swimming ability allows us to reconstruct the possible palaeogeography of coastal and island territories they may have inhabited as well as determine the time frame when favourable conditions for dispersal existed (Palombo, 2018).
+In regard to Homo sapiens presences in the west Mediterranean Sea Basin, currently available radiocarbon dating supports the hypothesis that the first voyaging at sea by Homo sapiens dates back to the Neolithic (Mannino et al., 2014; Papoulia, 2017).
 This is also corroborated by evidence derived from the circulation of obsidian, whose origins are located, in this area of the Mediterranean, only in islands.

-Mammal dispersal and island faunal dynamics and evolution mainly depend instead on the palaeogeographical setting and, in turn, on sealevel changes, geodynamics and the action of vertical tectonic movements, all of which condition coast-to-coast distances from continents to islands, their variation through time and consequently, the potential colonisation of an island by terrestrial continental species (see discussion in Palombo, 2018).
+Mammal dispersal and island faunal dynamics and evolution mainly depend instead on the palaeogeographical setting and, in turn, on sea-level changes, geodynamics and the action of vertical tectonic movements, all of which condition coast-to-coast distances from continents to islands, their variation through time and consequently, the potential colonisation of an island by terrestrial continental species (see discussion in Palombo, 2018).
 The filtering power of a sea barrier also depends on the deepness and morphology of the sea floor, which may affect sea currents, hampering a successful colonisation even of continental islands close to the mainland coast or, conversely, facilitating long oversea dispersal of selected species.
 The objective difficulty of disentangling factors conditioning dispersal events makes it sometimes challenging to find indisputable explanations for some intriguing findings in unexpected insular contexts.

-Since the dispersal dynamics of Pleistocene humans and large mammals in small archipelagos has been rarely scrutinised, we focussed on the Egadi Islands, considering Sicily only briefly.
-Using a multidisciplinary approach, we provide for the first time a palaeogeographical reconstruction of the Egadi archipelago palaeography (Fig. 1) in different time slices.
+Since the dispersal dynamics of Pleistocene humans and large mammals in small archipelagos has been rarely scrutinised, we focused on the Egadi Islands, considering Sicily only briefly.
+Using a multidisciplinary approach, we provide for the first time a palaeogeographical reconstruction of the Egadi archipelago palaeography (Fig.1) in different time slices.
 Our goals are as follows:

-to review the evidence of prehistoric settlements on the Egadi Islands and of sea crossings by anatomically modern humans (AMH) within the area;

-- to review what is known about geomorphological and vertical tectonic movements in the studied area considering that vertical tectonic movements could have heavily modified the coastal morphology; - to review existing data, particularly that which has been presented in difficult to access literature; - to check a geophysical model proposed for the post-LGM sea-level rise comparing with our new data (AMS radiocarbon dates of mammal fossils and human food remains); - to calculate the erosional rates and thickness of bottom sediments that may affect palaeogeographical reconstructions by analysing the submarine morphology and stratigraphic succession; - 6) to produce maps of the palaeogeographical evolution of northwestern Sicily and the Egadi Islands from the LGM to about 8 ka cal BP; and, ultimately, - 7) to support the hypothesis that navigation in the Egadi archipelago was one of the oldest AMH voyages in the western Mediterranean as documented by radiocarbon dates.
+- 1) to review the evidence of prehistoric settlements on the Egadi Islands and of sea crossings by anatomically modern humans (AMH) within the area; - to review what is known about geomorphological and vertical tectonic movements in the studied area considering that vertical tectonic movements could have heavily modified the coastal morphology; - 3) to review existing data, particularly that which has been presented in difficult to access literature; - 4) to check a geophysical model proposed for the post-LGM sea-level rise comparing with our new data (AMS radiocarbon dates of mammal fossils and human food remains); - 5) to calculate the erosional rates and thickness of bottom sediments that may affect palaeogeographical reconstructions by analysing the submarine morphology and stratigraphic succession; - 6) to produce maps of the palaeogeographic evolution of northwestern Sicily and the Egadi Islands from the LGM to about 8 ka cal BP; and, ultimately, - 7) to support the hypothesis that navigation in the Egadi archipelago was one of the oldest AMH voyages in the western Mediterranean as documented by radiocarbon dates.

-1.1.
-Island colonisation: The facts of the matter
+1.1 Island colonisation: The facts of the matter

-The colonisation of islands by prehistoric humans, particularly the arrival on Flores (Indonesia) of the ancestors of the endemic dwarf human species Homo floresiensis, is one of the most intriguing and debated questions in palaeoanthropology and palaeogeography (Dennell et al., 2014).
+The colonisation of islands by prehistoric humans, particularly the arrival on Flores (Indonesia) of the ancestors of the endemic dwarf human species Homo floresiensis, is one of the most intriguing and debated questions in palaeoanthropology and palaeogeography (Dennel et al., 2014.